DarkPurple141/Yipple-Universal-Authentication-Network/assignment0/readme.md

 To setup, we will first create a virtual environment for python3.
 Much like npm (nodeJS), rvm (ruby), this will avoid polluting your global namespace.

 Note, please have python3.5+ installed.
 We will be testing on python3, not python2.
-There are compatability differences.
+There are compatibility differences.
 If you insist on writing in python2, do note we will not provide any support for unit-testing/auto-marking python2, and you may fail the weekly assignments as result.

-These instructions presume you're using a *nix based OS.
+These instructions presume you're using a \*nix based OS.
 We provide minimal support for Windows, but it should be largely the same assuming you have Python in your PATH.

 ```
 virtualenv env